-The Issuer's capital target as at 30 September 2024 is based on the current regulatory capital requirement of 15.8 percent.
-CET1 (compared to 15.5 percent. as at 31 December 2023) and 20.4 percent total capital ratio (compared to 20.2 percent. as at 31 December 2023).
+The Issuer's capital target as at 30 September 2023 is based on the current regulatory capital requirement of 15.5 per cent.
+CET1 (compared to 15.7 per cent. as at 31 December 2022) and 20.2 per cent total capital ratio (compared to 20.7 per cent.as at 31 December 2022).
 In addition, the Issuer defines a management buffer for the purpose of targeting and managing its capital position comfortably above the overall regulatory capital requirement.
 Determination of the management buffer is based on various current and forward-looking factors such as the economic and funding outlook, competitive issues, risk profile and business plan.
 The Issuer also aims to be in the highest category for risk-adjusted capital ratio, as determined and measured by the relevant credit rating agencies.

-As at 30 September 2024, the Issuer's total capital ratio was 24.1 per cent., compared to 23.6 per cent. as at 31 December 2023.
-As at 30 September 2024, the Group's total CET1 ratio was 21.4 per cent., compared to 22.0 per cent. as at 31 December 2023.
-Further information can be found in note 48 in the 2023 Financial Statements and note 35 in the 2024 9M Interim Financial Statements, which are incorporated by reference into this Base Prospectus.
+As at 30 September 2023, the Issuer's total capital ratio was 23.7 per cent., compared to 24.7 per cent. as at 31 December 2022.
+As at 30 September 2023, the Group's total CET 1 ratio was 22.2 per cent., compared to 22.9 per cent. at year end 2022.
+Further information can be found in note 48 in the 2022 Financial Statements and note 35 in the 9M 2023 Interim Financial Statements, which are incorporated by reference into this Base Prospectus.